zhulmin/go-libp2p/benchmark/transports/webrtc/README.md

 Run:

 ```
-go ./benchmark/transports/webrtc/main.go -l 9999 -t webrtc
+go run ./benchmark/transports/webrtc/main.go listen -t webrtc
 ```

 This should output a multiaddr which can be used by the client to connect.
 Other transport values supported instead of `webrtc` are: `tcp`, `quic`, `websocket` and `webtransport`.

+The listener will continue to run until you kill it.

 ### Client

 Run:

 ```
-go ./benchmark/transports/webrtc/main.go -d <multiaddr> -c <number of conns> -s <number of streams>
+go run ./benchmark/transports/webrtc/main.go dial <multiaddr>
 ```

-> TODO: why does it not exit by itself?!
-On what is it stuck?
+You can configure the number of streams and connections opened by the dialer using opt-in flags.

+The client will continue to run until you kill it.

 > TODO: how to pprof this?!